Kappa-Dev/KappaTools/dev/tests/webapp.md

 - Change to Snapshot tab, enter $SNAPSHOT in the Simulation perturbation and click intervention, see that the snapshot shows up
 - Click on kappa and change display to graph, play with the graph settings
 - Change back to kappa, continue/stop the simulation, make a new snapshot, and test to switch between snapshot
-- Go to outputs, run > $PRINT "time: ".[T]  and  > $PLOTENTRY   see that it shows up
+- TODO: this currently doesn't work, adapt this when it does : - Go to outputs, run > $PRINT "time: ".[T]  and  > $PLOTENTRY   see that it shows up
-- TODO: this currently doesn't work, adapt this when it does
 - Go back to log tab and see the previous interventions show up

 #### Stories